Understanding Contrastive Learning Through the Lens of Margins: Gradient Analysis

 \section{Gradient Analysis}

-In order to examine how margins affect representation learning, we analyze the derivative of Eqs.~\ref{eq:generalized-eq} and \ref{eq:generalized-eq-with-margin} with respect to the angle $\theta_{ij}$.
-For consistency, we will use notations $j$ and $k$ for arbitrary indices, and notations $l$ and $h$ for positive and negative sample indices, respectively.
+As Fig.~\ref{fig:org-grad} illustrates, the magnitude of the gradient without margins $\partial \tilde{\mathcal{L}}_i/\partial \theta_{ij}$ diminishes as the estimated probabilities $q_{ij}$ of both positive and negative samples approach their target probabilities $p_{ij}$.
+To examine how margins affect representation learning, we compare the derivative of Eqs.~\ref{eq:generalized-eq} and \ref{eq:generalized-eq-with-margin} with respect to the angle $\theta_{ij}$.
+We provide proofs of the following theorems and lemmas in the appendix.